-You've probably heard all kinds of bingo slang and lingo if you've been around it before, but not all of it is actually serious: a lot of the time, the slang comes from various jokes, and there's some funny terms out there for different bingo caller numbers, winning results and even certain game types of rules!
+You've probably heard all kinds of free bingo no deposit slang and lingo if you've been around it before, but not all of it is actually serious: a lot of the time, the slang comes from various jokes, and there's some funny terms out there for different bingo caller numbers, winning results and even certain game types of rules!
 Here's an explanation of what they mean and where the original jokes came from.

 Where will I hear bingo jokes?